Where to go? When grandparents come along as babysitters but don't ski...

 More and more families are opting for three generation holidays, where grandparents fill the childcare gap so that parents can enjoy the slopes.
 A resort like Seefeld is an ideal choice for all generations.
 It is perfect beginner territory for children to take their first turns, it has enough to keep parents happy on the Gschwandkopf and Rosshuette and grandparents can enjoy winter walking or a trip to the nearby city of Innsbruck on their 'day-off'.

-Stay at the 4* Full Board Hotel Alpenpark Resort and Spa in Seefeld, with prices starting from £3,060.00 for a family of 4, based on children under 12 sharing their parent’s room in January 2013.
-Price includes breakfast, lunch and dinner, child discount of up to 35%, flights from Gatwick and resort transfers.
+Stay at the 4* Superior Full Board Hotel Alpenpark Resort and Spa in Seefeld, with prices starting from £3,106.00 for a family of 4, based on children under 12 sharing their parent’s room in January or March 2014.
+Price includes breakfast, lunch and dinner, FREE childcare and soft drinks, child discounts of up to 35%, flights from Gatwick and resort transfers.

 Call Neilson on 0845 070 3460 or visit www.neilson.co.uk/seefeld